 Since the first automobiles hit the road over a century ago, cars have left a lasting imprint on the design of our built environment.
 For both better and worse, they have fundamentally reshaped the ways in which we live, work, and enjoy ourselves.
 Cars have altered our ideas about mobility, connecting us across great distances at ever greater speeds.
 Automania takes an in-depth look at an object that has inspired countless examples of innovation, social transformation, and critical debate among designers and artists working in varied media.

 This exhibition addresses the conflicted feelings—compulsion, fixation, desire, and rage—that developed in response to cars and car culture in the 20th century.
 Examining automobiles as both modern industrial products and style icons, it also explores their adverse impact on roads and streets, public health, and the planet’s ecosystems.

-Organized by Juliet Kinchin, Curator, Paul Galloway, Collection Specialist, and Andrew Gardner, Curatorial Assistant, Department of Architecture and Design.
+Organized by Juliet Kinchin, former Curator, Paul Galloway, Collection Specialist, and Andrew Gardner, Curatorial Assistant, Department of Architecture and Design.